 Perfect for those with young families this safari and beach holiday offers spectacular game viewing, the chance to meet elephants, rhino and giraffe up close and plenty of time to enjoy the beach at the end

-This is a superb luxury safari and beach combination staying at Elewana properties, Elephant Pepper and AfroChic
+This is a superb luxury safari and beach combination in Kenya staying at Elewana properties, Elephant Pepper and AfroChic